-Swedish Immigration (Outreach or Traveling Trunk)
+Swedish Immigration (Traveling Trunk)

-Participants will hear the true story of three children ages 13, 9 and 6 who journeyed from Sweden to Geneva in 1903 by themselves; then the story of an 18 year old Swedish immigrant girl who lived and worked in Geneva in 1899.
-These two documented stories will introduce the theme of “immigration to the U.S.” using Geneva as an example.
+Participants will learn the true story of three children ages 13, 9 and 6 who journeyed from Sweden to Geneva in 1903 by themselves; then the story of an 18 year old Swedish immigrant girl who lived and worked in Geneva in 1899.
+These two documented stories introduce the theme of “immigration to the U.S.” using Geneva as an example.

 NEW: Geneva Museum Day ...Spend a Day Exploring Your Local Museums

 This all day field trip includes a visit to the Geneva History Center, expert guided tours at Preservation Partner’s Fabyan Villa and the Kane County Forest Preserve’s windmill, as well as a scavenger hunt at the West Side Cemetery.
 For more information contact the Museum Educator at GHC.